COVID-19 Updates for our Partners

 MPAC’s role in the municipal tax application process is to provide factual information to the municipality to assist the decision-maker in determining whether a tax refund, cancellation or reduction is warranted.

 In the case of tax applications citing COVID-19, MPAC will review applications provided by municipalities and determine whether any information exists demonstrating there was physical damage to a building on the land during the applicable taxation year.
-Where MPAC has no record of any physical damage to a building, MPAC will provide the current value assessment as returned for the subject property for the 2020 and 2021 tax years.
+Where MPAC has no record of any physical damage to a building, MPAC will provide the current value assessment as returned for the subject property for the 2022 tax year.

 Any influence the COVID‐19 pandemic may have on property values was not in effect on January 1, 2016 – the current legislated valuation date.
 For that reason, MPAC will not adjust a property’s current value assessment as a result of COVID-19.